Maximising the Value of Data for TV Services

 The availability of data and the way you analyse and protect it will determine winners and losers in the premium video marketplace.
 This session focuses on the opportunities to use data as a competitive differentiator, including how media firms can become consumer privacy champions and build deeper relationships with viewers.
 We look at the data collaboration that will protect and grow TV advertising, and how schedules can be improved.

-How regulatory-compliant data collaboration can boost TV advertising prospects
+How better understanding consumer behaviour can boost TV advertising effectiveness

 - New data insights that improve media planning, from fine-grain audience segmentation to exposure/outcome attributions

 - The impact on advertising efficiency and effectiveness when we work with TV companies who have high-quality first-party data

 - What more do we want from television companies: data that is still ‘missing’, and data processing efficiencies we would welcome